AdobeDocs/experience-manager-cloud-service.de-DE/help/assets/manage-collections.md

 In der Benutzeroberfläche &quot;Assets&quot;können Sie Assets nach bestimmten Regeln, Suchkriterien oder benutzerdefinierten Suchfacetten suchen oder filtern.
 If you save these as **[!UICONTROL Saved Searches]**, you can access them later from the **[!UICONTROL Saved Searches]** list in the Filter panel.
 Beim Erstellen einer gespeicherten Suche wird auch eine Smart-Sammlung erstellt.

 Gespeicherte Suchen werden erstellt, wenn Sie eine intelligente Sammlung erstellen.
 Intelligente Sammlungen werden automatisch der Liste **[!UICONTROL Gespeicherte Suchen]** hinzugefügt.
-The Saved Searches query for the collection is saved in the `dam:query` property in CRXDE at the relative location `/content/dam/collections/`.
+The Saved Searches query for the collection is saved in the `dam:query` property in CRX at the relative location `/content/dam/collections/`.

 >[!NOTE]
 >